prakharrathi25/h2s-gen-ai-solution/README.md

 # 🚀 AI Analyst for Startup Evaluation

 An **AI-powered analyst platform** that helps investors evaluate startups by synthesizing founder materials and public data into **concise, actionable deal notes and dashboards**.
 Built with **Streamlit, Firebase, and Google Gemini**.
+You can access the website [here](https://tm-vc-analyst.streamlit.app/Company_Dashboard)

 ---